Sessions 1-6, ‘Practicing Landscape Land, Histories and Transformation’, 6 Nov – 11 Dec 2020

-It will take place over six Fridays, from 6 Nov – 12 Dec 2020.
-The symposium comprises of two Keynote speakers – Ingrid Pollard and Dr Louise Purbrick – and four thematic sessions, each with three 20 minute presentations, chaired by a respondent from the GSA.
+It ran over six Fridays, from 6 Nov – 12 Dec 2020.
+The symposium comprised of two Keynote speakers – Ingrid Pollard and Dr Louise Purbrick – and four thematic sessions, each with three 20 minute presentations, chaired by a respondent from the GSA.
 Read the speakers biographies here

 Wild spaces (including peripheral territories, deserts, forests or ideas of remoteness);